Neon Pothos Not Growing: Light Intensity Determines Growth Rate

 Low light limiting photosynthetic energy for new growth

 Neon Pothos is fully green and fully capable of photosynthesis — but it still requires adequate light for active growth.
 In deep shade (more than 6–8 feet from a window, or in rooms with limited ambient light), growth slows dramatically.
 The plant maintains existing leaves but cannot generate enough photosynthate for active cell division.
-Growth stalls while the plant appears otherwise healthy.
+Growth stalls while the plant appears otherwise healthy, sometimes for months at a stretch, before the underlying light deficit is addressed.

 Winter slowdown — October through February